KasparEtter/ef1p/pages/number-theory/number-theory.md

   As $$n$$ isn't a Carmichael number, $$|\mathbb{L}_n^F| < |\mathbb{Z}_n^\times|$$ and $$c > 1$$.

 The following tool implements the Fermat primality test.
-You can enter a comma-separated list of bases that you want to test the integer $$n$$ with and specify the number of rounds which shall be performed with randomly chosen bases.
+You can enter a comma-separated list of candidates that you want to test the input $$n$$ with and specify the number of rounds which shall be performed with randomly chosen candidates.
-See the boxes below for inputs on which the test fails with a high probability.
-This is why you should not use the Fermat primality test alone in practice.
+See the boxes below for inputs on which the test fails with a high probability, which is why you should not use the Fermat primality test alone in practice.

 <div id="tool-integer-fermat-primality-test"></div>